 This month, I was thrilled to be assigned to Jenni of The Gingered Whisk because she features cuisines of all different countries and tries all different kinds of recipes.
 One of my favorite features on Jenni’s blog is her recipe box.
 You can search her recipes by cuisine, dietary requirements, cooking method, season, key ingredient, occasion, course or dessert type.
 Jenni has recipes from all different cultures, including Creole, Indian, Russian, Armenian, Asian, French, Spanish, German, Mexican and Vietnamese.
 I also enjoyed reading through Jenni’s Bucket List, something I should sit down and write.

 By her own account, The Gingered Whisk is all about what actually happens in her kitchen, however messy they might be.
 It’s the food her family actually eats, in the house that they live in, along with stories that go along with them.

-Although I chose to make these Chicken and Vegetable Kebabs, some of the other recipes that caught my eye on The Gingered Whisk were Breakfast Quinoa, Caramelized Brussels Sprouts, and Double Chocolate Zucchini Brownies.
+Although I chose to make these Grilled Chicken Bell Pepper Zucchini Squash Vegetable Kebabs, some of the other recipes that caught my eye on The Gingered Whisk were Breakfast Quinoa, Caramelized Brussels Sprouts, and Double Chocolate Zucchini Brownies.